History of Evolution and Heredity in Brazil

 Robert Wegner, Fundação Oswaldo Cruz (FIOCRUZ)

 William deJong-Lambert is a Professor of History at Bronx Community College, CUNY, whose current work addresses the evolutionary synthesis of genetics and natural selection.
-His most recent book is, The Fly Room: The Invention of Genetics, the Science of Evolution (MS complete and ready for peer review), and he is the author of numerous other books, articles and edited volumes.
-He has also received numerous fellowships and grants for his work, including most recently a Fulbright Specialist grant which has resulted in the idea of creating this working group.
+His most recent publication is the entry on I.V.
+Michurin in the Encyclopedia of Genetics.

 Marcelo Lima Loreto